-High-yield securities | Investments in securities rated below investment grade, or "junk bonds," generally involve significantly greater risks of loss of your money than an investment in investment grade bonds.
+High-yield securities I Investments in securities rated below investment grade, or "junk bonds," generally involve significantly greater risks of loss of your money than an investment in investment grade bonds.
+These securities may be subject to greater price volatility due to such factors as specific corporate developments, interest rate sensitivity, negative perceptions of the junk bond market generally and less secondary market liquidity.
 Compared with issuers of investment grade bonds, issuers of junk bonds are more likely to encounter financial difficulties and to be materially affected by these difficulties, leading to a greater risk that the issuer will default on the timely payment of principal and interest.
 Rising interest rates may compound these difficulties and reduce an issuer's ability to repay principal and interest obligations.
-Issuers of lowerrated securities also have a greater risk of default or bankruptcy, especially when the economy is weak or expected to become weak.
-If an issuer defaults, a fund may incur additional expenses to seek recovery.
-Issuers of securities that are in default or have defaulted may fail to resume principal or interest payments, in which case a fund may lose its entire investment.
+Issuers of lower- rated securities also have a greater risk of default or bankruptcy, especially when the economy is weak or expected to become weak.
+If an issuer defaults, a fund may incur additional expenses to seek recovery, Issuers of securities that are in default or have defaulted may fail to resume principal or interest payments, in which case a fund may lose its entire investment.
 Additionally, due to the greater number of considerations involved in the selection of a fund's securities, the achievement of a fund's objective depends more on the skills of the portfolio manager than investing only in higher-rated securities.
 Therefore, your investment may experience greater volatility in price and yield.
 High-yield securities may be less liquid than higher quality investments.
 A security whose credit rating has been lowered may be particularly difficult to sell.
 The higher yields of high-yielding securities may not reflect the value of the income stream that holders of such securities may expect, but rather the risk that such securities may lose a substantial portion of their value as a result of their issuer's financial restructuring or default.
 Investments in high-yield securities are inherently speculative.

 Income | A fund's income could decline due to falling market interest rates.
-In a falling interest rate environment, a fund may be required to invest its assets in lower-yielding securities.
-Because interest rates vary, it is impossible to predict the income or yield of a fund for any particular period.
+In a falling interest rate environment, a fund may be required to invest its assets in lower-vielding securities.
+Because interest rates vary, it is impossible to predict the income or vield of a fund for any particular period.